 Spend some time admiring the beautiful interiors and the precious masterpieces sheltered inside some of Heraklion’s religious buildings.

-One of the places you should definitely visit is Saint Mark’s Basilica.
-This impossing Venetian building currently houses the Municipal Art Gallery of Crete and offers both permanent and temporary exhibitions of famous Cretan artists.
+One of the places you should visit is Saint Mark’s Basilica.
+This imposing Venetian building currently houses the Municipal Art Gallery of Crete and offers both permanent and temporary exhibitions of famous Cretan artists.

 You can spend up to 2 hours enjoying the works of great masters that captured the scenes of everyday Cretan life, as well as landscapes, religious events, and much more.
 The entrance to the building is free of charge.

 Don’t overlook the Cathedral of Agios Minas, the largest and most important cathedral in the city.
 It features amazing mosaics, astonishing murals, and golden chandeliers that won’t let you be indifferent!